 The jury found that Microsoft later deployed this technology in a range of the company’s operating system products, including Word 2003 and Word 2007.

 The verdict followed an eight-day trial before the Hon.
 Judge Leonard Davis.
 The complete verdict amount, including awards for lost profits and royalties, totaled $200,000,000.
-The team of attorneys from McKool Smith representing i4i included firm principals Douglas A. Cawley, T. Gordon White, Kevin Burgess, Rosemary Snider, and Randy Carter, senior counsel Tom Fasone, of counsel Alfredo Silva, and associates John Campbell, Jennifer Henry, Craig Donahue, and Jonathan Yim.
+The team of attorneys from McKool Smith representing i4i included firm principals Douglas A. Cawley, Kevin Burgess, and Randy Carter, of counsel Alfredo Silva, and associates John Campbell, Craig Donahue, and Jonathan Yim.

 McKool Smith has more than 100 attorneys in Dallas, Austin, Marshall, New York, and Washington DC, handling commercial, intellectual property and white collar litigation for national and international clients.
 The firm is recognized as one of the premier litigation law firms in the United States, having earned significant courtroom victories for clients such as American Airlines, Ericsson, Electronic Data Systems, Medtronic Inc., and Sony Ericsson.
 McKool Smith is recognized in The National Law Journal for winning more of the Top 100 Verdicts of 2008 than any firm in the nation.